pravega/pravega-samples/scenarios/change-data-capture/README.md

 After the MySQL server is ready, it will update the stock data every second.

-On the MySQL side, two simple table are pre-populated so `UPDATE` command runs smoothly.
+On the MySQL side, two simple tables are pre-populated so `UPDATE` command runs smoothly.

 ```sql
 CREATE TABLE stock (